 How do you get rid of drain flies?

-With regular cleaning and careful attention, most drain fly issues can be fixed within about a week.
-Here are five ways to get rid of drain flies:
+The good news is most drain fly issues can be fixed within about a week with regular cleaning and careful attention.
+Here are five ways to do so:

 Start with cleaning your sink and drain with your usual cleaning solution.
 Use a pipe brush to scrub around and inside the drain.